-Whether you are new to the Miami Valley or thinking of visiting the area you’ll find plenty of places for you and the whole family to be entertained such as parks, entertainment centers, museums and more.
-The Dayton area has something for everyone, including festivals, dining and nightlife and the entertainment offerings have never been more varied and vibrant.
+Whether you are new to the Miami Valley or thinking of visiting the area, you’ll find plenty of places for you and the whole family to be entertained.
+The Dayton area has something for everyone, including festivals, dining and nightlife, and the entertainment offerings have never been more varied and vibrant.

 There’s nothing Daytonians love more than a good festival.
 There seems to be a festival every weekend during the summer, celebrating everything from food and culture to history and types of transportation.

 The summer festival season kicks off each June with the Troy Strawberry Festival.
 The massive festival features more than 100 arts and crafts vendors, 60-plus food vendors, rides, games and live music.
 More than 200,000 people attend the festival each year.
 Considered Dayton’s largest downtown festival, the Dayton Celtic Festival offers continuous live music and entertainment across four stages as well food, games, cultural activities and a Celtic breakfast.
 The Dayton Air Show brings together aviation enthusiasts from across the region for spectacular performances from groups like the Navy’s Blue Angels and the Army’s Golden Knights.
 Another unique festival is The Ohio Challenge in Middletown.
 The two-day festival is packed with events like the annual car show and fireworks, but the highlight is the hot air balloons.